josmithiii/mcp-servers-jos/juce-docs-mcp-server/README.md

 3. Set `Name` to JUCE Docs (or whatever), and `Type` to `Command`
 3. Set `Command` to `node /path/to/juce-docs-mcp-server/dist/index.js`
    Replace `/path/to/juce-docs-mcp-server` with the actual path to your cloned repository
-5. Restart Cursor to apply the changes
+5. Restart Cursor to apply the changes (it will internally run `node .../dist/index.js`)

 ### Available Resources